AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 Motivation
 -----------
-Recently, i started reading more & more about Reinforcement Learning and then, i found a kaggle course that explain a little bit ML, DL & RL. the course come with his specific frameword all the concepts like Environment and agent were implemented in such a way to simplify the learning process.
-It's very interesting if you are beginner.
+Recently, I started reading more & more about Reinforcement Learning and then, I found a kaggle course that explain a bit ML, DL & RL. the course come with his specific framework all the concepts like Environment and agent were implemented in such a way to simplify the learning process.
+It's very interesting if you are a beginner.
-I didn't like that because it was like a black box for me so i decided to implement my own framework for connect4.
+I didn't like that because it was like a black box for me, so I decided to implement my own framework for connect4.
-Later i found myself reading articles, seeing implementation not only for connect4 but for RL concepts, markov decision process, k-armed bandit ...ect
+Later I found myself reading articles, seeing implementation not only for connect4 but for RL concepts, Markov decision process, k-armed bandit ...etc
-I struggled to understand how people implementated these concepts because not all of them stick with the matematical notation and they were not all documented
+I struggled to understand how people implemented these concepts because not all of them stick with the mathematical notation, and they were not all documented
-So i decided to create this API the simplify the use of these concept and even help the student to understand the concepts.
+So I decided to create this API to simplify the use of these concept and even help the student to understand the concepts.

 Concepts
 -----------
-This project contains 2 main classes Environment and Agents. the Environment represent the well-known game Connect4 (aka  Four in a Row)
+This project contains 2 main classes, Environment and Agents.
+The Environment represents the well-known game Connect4 (aka  Four in a Row)

-Running the Environment you could shape the game, run battles btween agent or you and an agent, visualize the rewards, get statics about the winner, the percentage of win and the number of dropped disks.
+Running the Environment you could shape the game, run battles between an agent or you and an agent, visualize the rewards, get statics about the winner, the percentage of win and the number of dropped disks.
 ![image](https://user-images.githubusercontent.com/52492864/128045136-8107d272-0b02-454a-bb0f-932d1079ec9f.png)

-the class Agents contains:
+The class Agents contain:
-- Random Agent: as the name implies randomly choose a move based on uniform distrubition
+- Random Agent: as the name implies, randomly choose a move based on uniform distribution
-- Heuristic Agent: using a specific heuristic i create he choose the move with high score
+- Heuristic Agent: using a specific heuristic I create, he chooses the move with high score
 - Left Agent: this agent use a strategy that consists of playing the piece on the left
-- Greedy Agent: this agent use the concept of e Multi-Armed Bandit he learn by playing and getting a reward
+- Greedy Agent: this agent use the concept of Multi-Armed Bandit, he learns by playing and getting a reward
 - DRL Agent: using RL

-For all these agent i build a reward system
+For all these agents i build a reward system
 The reward system is as the following:
-- Each time the agent win a game he will recieve a reward of +1.
+- Each time the agent win a game, he will receive a reward of +1.
-- Each time the agent lost a game he will punch by -1.
+- Each time the agent lost a game, he will punch by -1.
 - And -10 in case of draw / game over
 - he will get +1/42 for simple move

-Concerning the environment of the game connect4 i modeling it using an array (Python object) that represent the field.
-Also i updated the design environement for all the agents.
+Concerning the environment of the game connect4 I modeling it using an array (Python object) that represent the field.
+Also, I updated the design environment for all the agents.

 Coding
 -----------
-During the coding i took into consideration all the case that could block the game either if the board is full or when we left with no vacant place and i used exception handling for that to pursuit the battle and i delete the score for this failed battle.
+During the coding I took into consideration all the case that could block the game either if the board is full or when we left with no vacant place and I used exception handling for that to pursuit the battle and I delete the score for this failed battle.
 The code is also optimized using all the possible means in python.

 Requirements